 Homelessness statistics in Australia

-- persons living in boarding houses (15 per cent); and
+- persons living in boarding houses (18 per cent);

 There are more people identifying as male than female among people without a home.
-Around a quarter are from Aboriginal and Torres Strait Islander backgrounds and 15 per cent were born overseas and arrived in Australia in the last five years.
+Around 20 per cent are from Aboriginal and Torres Strait Islander backgrounds and 15 per cent were born overseas and arrived in Australia in the last five years.

 These statistics don’t capture the even greater number of people who are at risk of homelessness in Australia through economic and social disadvantage.